The psychological stigmas left by monkeypox

 Although monkeypox primarily causes injuries and fever, people who have suffered from it suffer psychological repercussions related to the disease, according to several patients and doctors.

 “You do not come out unscathed from a disease that has done you a lot of damage, locked up for three weeks and, moreover, with the weight of discrimination,” says Corentin Hennebert, 27, who was one of the “first cases” in France .
-Since he recovered, other patients have also told him about the “psychological price” of the disease.
+Since he recovered, other patients have also told him regarding the “psychological price” of the disease.

 “There is a psychological distress that is linked to several things,” explains Nathan Peiffer-Smadja, an infection specialist at the Paris hospital of bichatwhich coordinates a clinical study in infected patients.

-On the one hand, the “pain” and the possible “sequelae, especially aesthetic”, and on the other hand, the fact of suffering from “a disease that people have never heard of” that occurs two years after the covid epidemic -19, and that requires a three-week isolation.
+On the one hand, the “pain” and the possible “sequelae, especially aesthetic”, and on the other hand, the fact of suffering from “a disease that people have never heard of” that occurs two years following the covid epidemic -19, and that requires a three-week isolation.

 A small number of patients develop internal injuries, especially coloproctological (affecting the colon, rectum and anus), which sometimes require hospitalization, he explains.